NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Cart.md

 There are a few buttons on the Cart page that allow users to download files.
 The following download options are available:

+* __Biospecimen__: Downloads bioscpecimen data related to data in the cart in either TSV or JSON format.
+* __Clinical__: Downloads clinical data related to data in the cart in either TSV or JSON format.
 * __Sample Sheet__: Downloads a tab-separated file which contains the associated case/sample IDs and sample type for each file in the cart.
 * __Metadata__: GDC harmonized clinical, biospecimen, and file metadata associated with the files in the cart.
 * __Download Manifest__: Download a manifest file for use with the GDC Data Transfer Tool to download files.
 A manifest file contains a list of the UUIDs that correspond to the files in the cart.